spraetz/gtm_flask/README.md

 Do your work in master and simply push to staging or production to deploy.

+## Running the application locally

+`export environment=config.DevelopmentConfig && python app.py`

 ## Database Migrations

-If you omake changes to the local ORM, you'll need to reflect them in the database.
+If you make changes to the local ORM, you'll need to reflect them in the database.
 To do so, run the following commands:
 ```
 python manage.py db migrate